tfreiner/compiler/README.md

 ## Invocation

-The compiler can be invocted in 3 ways:
+The compiler can be invoked in 3 ways:
   1) `> testSem [file]` where 'file' is entered WITHOUT the extension.
-The extension must be .4280E02.
   2) `> testSem < [file]` where 'file' is the entered WITH the extension.
-The extension must be .4280E02.
   3) `> testSem` which will read input from the keyboard until EOF is simulated.
-     To simulate EOF, press enter and then Ctrl-D (on Mac/Linux) or Ctrl-Z (on Windows)
+     To simulate EOF, press enter and then Ctrl-D (on Mac/Linux) or Ctrl-Z (on Windows).

 Note: testSem is the executable produced by the makefile.
+      The file extensions must be .4280E02.